Tafkae/c3-20251015-pumpkin-hoax/README.md

 - `#` - a "wall" of corn - Sally can't go through this

 In the example map above, you can easily see that Sally can make these moves to exit:
+- Start :warning: **This is important, the first point needs to be included in the route, since we will have to tell Sally where to start the maze!**
 - Down 5
 - Right 2
 - Up 2